 - 1999: FTI Consulting began trading as a public company on the NYSE.

 - 2000: FTI provided trial graphics and courtroom presentation technology for the highly publicized Bush vs. Gore case to resolve presidential election results.
 As an outgrowth of a multi-district pharmaceutical case, the firm formed its technology practice, specializing in e-discovery solutions and software.

 - 2002: FTI made a major move into the corporate restructuring business with their post-Enron acquisition of the business recovery services practice of PricewaterhouseCoopers.
 They have added 1,000+ employees to the Forensic and Litigation (“FLC”) division since the passing of the 2002 Sarbanes-Oxley Act (SOX).
 This was important because SOX excluded auditors from providing consulting work to their public clients.
 Continuing their trend of high profile clients and cases, FTI assisted in the bankruptcy cases of Enron, WorldCom and Adelphia Communications.

 While the years up to 2002 were a time of growth for the firm, 2003 to 2011 brought a whole new meaning to the word “expansion”.
 FTI began a new trend of rapid, global growth.
 In the span of 9 years, the firm acquired more than 16 consulting companies in 5 different markets, including Australia, the United Kingdom, Asia, the United States and Latin America.
 That sort of growth is impossible to ignore, and in 2009 FTI Consulting was listed as 1 of 100 fastest growing U.S. companies by Fortune Magazine.

-The end of 2011 witnessed a new FTI Consulting emerge with clients in a wider range of industries and with dramatically expanded areas of expertise.
+The end of 2011 launched a new FTI Consulting emerge with clients in a wider range of industries and with dramatically expanded areas of expertise.
 These include: